Perverse sheaves of categories and some applications: Perverse schobers and perverse sheaves of categories

-Kapranov and Schectman then generalize this idea \cite{ks1,ks2}.
-They show that if $X$ is a Riemann surface with boundary and with a set of points $\Sigma$, then for an appropriate choice of skeleton $K$ of $S$ there is a description of $\mathrm{Perv}(S,\Sigma)$, in terms of the combinatorics of $K$.
+Kapranov and Schechtman have generalized this idea \cite{ks1,ks2}.
+They show that if $X$ is a Riemann surface $S$ with boundary and with a set of points $\Sigma$, then for an appropriate choice of skeleton $K$ of $S$ there is a description of $\mathrm{Perv}(S,\Sigma)$, in terms of the combinatorics of $K$.

-The trickiest bit of their construction is to understand what the restriction map from $\mathrm{Perv}(\Delta,\Sigma)$ to $\mathrm{Constr}(K)$ around a point where $K$ looks like a wheel with $n$-spokes, as in Figure \ref{fig:wheel}.
+The most difficult part of their construction is to understand the restriction map from $\mathrm{Perv}(D,\Sigma)$ to $\mathrm{Constr}(K)$ around a point where $K$ looks like a wheel with $n$-spokes, as in Figure \ref{fig:wheel}.
 We refer to \cite{ks2} for details.